gar1t/groktest/examples/defaults.md

     ...
 1)
     2

-If a test expression prints to standard output, that output is included when comparing expected output.
+If a test expression prints to standard output, that output is included when comparing expected results.

     >>> print("Hello")
     Hello